-- Prepare marketing materials highlighting the assets and advantages Create a sense of place and maximize the visual appeal of the Highway of Jersey Village.
-290 corridor. - Establish a program to contact targeted office, retail, service, and entertainment businesses. - Establish working relationships with commercial brokerages. - Expand marketing of the golf course for tournaments and other special events.
+- of Jersey Village. - Establish a program to contact targeted office, retail, service, and entertainment businesses. - Establish working relationships with commercial brokerages. - Expand marketing of the golf course for tournaments and other special events.

 Ease the processes encountered by business expansions and relocations.